 Criminal charges could be reduced or dismissed pursuant to a plea bargain.
 Possible defenses are that:

-- the defendant was the victim of false accusations;
+- you were the victim of false accusations;

 - the drone was never weaponized; or